Outbound for B2B services firms

 5. Iterate against leading indicators

 Per-step reply drop-off, per-segment reply rate, meeting-to-opportunity rate.
-Fix what the data shows, not what feels stale.
+Fix what the data actually shows is broken rather than what feels stale.
+Changing copy based on feel destroys the baseline; changing it based on step-level drop-off data usually fixes the right thing.

 Outbound vs adjacent motions — what the unit of work looks like